mannverma13/aws-bootcamp-cruddur-2023/journal/week3.md

 ```
 # Once setup is done to use amplify auth. use below step to signup new user and verification.

-1.Create new user by clicking on jion now page on cruddur app.
-Add all details click on signup
+1. Create new user by clicking on jion now page on cruddur app.
+Add all details click on signup.
-2.A confirmattion page will pop up, which require a otp to be entered .please check email used while signing up for code.
+2. A confirmattion page will pop up, which require a otp to be entered .please check email used while signing up for code.
-3.Enter confirmation code and user will be confirmed.
+3. Enter confirmation code and user will be confirmed.
 Same can be confirmed in AWS cognito.
-4.Login with user email and passowrd used while signup.
+4. Login with user email and passowrd used while signup.

 # forget password
-1.Use recovery page to reset the password.
+1. Use recovery page to reset the password.
    Enter email to send recovey code, click on recovery code a popup comes to enter a conrimation code and set new password.
-2.Enter code recieved on email , enters new password and click on reset  password button.
+2. Enter code recieved on email , enters new password and click on reset  password button.
    Your password ha been reset succefully confirmation message displayed.
-Use new password to logon to cruddur app.
+3. Use new password to logon to cruddur app.

 # Implementing Cogntio  with server side verification